Miss World 1981

-Miss World 1981, the 31st edition of the Miss World pageant, was held on 12 November 1981 at the Royal Albert Hall in London, UK.
+Miss World 1981, the 31st edition of the Miss World pageant, was held on 12 November 1981 at the Royal Albert Hall in London, United Kingdom.
 The winner was Pilín León from Venezuela, the first titleholder from her country since 1955.
-She was crowned by Miss World 1980, Kimberley Santos of Guam.
+She was crowned by Miss World 1980, Kimberley Santos from Guam.
 Another Venezuelan, Irene Sáez, had been crowned Miss Universe 1981 in July, making Venezuela one of the few countries to hold both major international titles (Miss Universe and Miss World) in the same year.
 The Continental Queens of Beauty were awarded for the first time.

+This edition marked the return of Suriname, which last competed in 1966 and Chile, El Salvador, French Polynesia (as Tahiti), Iceland last competed in 1979.
+Mauritius, Panama, Paraguay, Swaziland, the United States Virgin Islands withdrew from the competition for unknown reasons.